top of page

 A proof-of-concept was conducted at Maine's Cape Elizabeth High School in the spring of 2023.
 Four students participated.
 As no photography instructor or sophisticated equipment was available for this effort—our former instructor having been recruited by the NYC probation agency hosting our criminal justice initiative to direct the now permanently institutionalized program—the quartet was provided with a resource for taking their photography skills up a notch and then set loose in the community with their smartphones.
 One participant was filmed during his expedition, which was covered by the local media.
 From November 2023 through January 2024, Thomas Memorial Library in Cape Elizabeth hosted an exhibit of the self-captioned photographs in connection with the town's effort to develop a Climate Action Plan.

-In view of this success, a full-scale effort project got underway during the 2024-25 school year, beginning in the Bay Area in the fall, expanding to Chicago over the winter, and with a planned return to Maine during the spring.
+In view of this success, a full-scale effort project got underway during the 2024-25 school year.
+We partnered with Everyday Climate Champions in the Bay Area and It's Our Future in Chicago to recruit students beyond Maine's borders.
 An exhibit, a publication, and a film are the intended outputs.
-Support has been graciously provided by The Zain Jaffer Foundation.
-The film teaser in and of itself was named Best Short Documentary by both the Florence Film Awards and the Paris Film Awards.
+Support has been graciously provided by The Zain Jaffer Foundation, The Puffin Foundation, and the Elmina B. Sewall Foundation.

 SFO was inspired by previous efforts around the world to leverage participatory photography in the service of combating climate change.